SuzanneOngCodes/Airbnb_Project_Research/README.md

 # Airbnb Project

-Languages used: HTML, CSS , Python and JS
+Technologies and Programming Languages used:
+- HTML
+- CSS
+- Python libraries (plotly, pandas, seaborn etc.)
+- JavaScript
+- Node.js

-Methodology: Python libraries (plotly), Bootstrap UI template
+- Bootstrap UI template
+- Jupyter Notebook

+Description:
-This is a personal web development project that allowed me to practice my implementation in HTML, JS, CSS and dynamic visualisations constructed using Python libraries
+- This is a personal web development project that allowed me to practice my implementation in HTML, JS, CSS and dynamic visualisations constructed using Python libraries

-Click the link below to take a sneak peek of my project's website
+- Click the link below to take a sneak peek of my project's website

 Have fun!